vishr/local-history/README.md

 ##Benefits

-* At any time, you can compare a file with any older version from the history.
+* At any time, you can compare or replace a file with any older version from the history.
 * It can help you out when you change or delete a file by accident.
 * The history can also help you out when your workspace has a catastrophic problem or if you get disk errors that corrupt your workspace files.
 * Each file revision is stored in a separate file inside the `.history` folder.